VUMC-VMAC/GWAS_QC/README.md

 ## Pre-Imputation QC

-### Pre-Imputation QC Part 1

-Files needed for the Pre-Imputation QC Part 1 script:
+Files needed for the Pre-Imputation QC script:
 - Raw genotype files
 - Singularity container (current version: CNT_genomic_processing_v3.6.simg)
 - File with FID, IID, and sex for each set